-Column 1 - ISI Code - See the Summary of Industry Classifications on page 13.
-For a full explanation of each code, see the Guide to Industry Classifications for International Surveys, 2017 located at www.bea.gov/naics2017.
-For an inactive affiliate, base the industry classification(s) on its last active period.
-For "start-ups" with no sales, show the intended activities.
-Holding company (ISI code 5512) is often an invalid industry classification for a conglomerate.
-A conglomerate must determine its industry code based on the activities of the fully consolidated domestic U.S. business enterprise.
+Column 1 - ISI Code - See the Summary of Industry Classifications on page 14.
+For a full explanation of each code, see the Guide to Industry Classifications for International Surveys, 2022 located at www.bea.gov/naics\2022.
+For an inactive affiliate, base the industry classification(s) on its last active period; for "start-ups" with no sales, show the intended activities.